appt-org/accessibility-code-examples/Techniques/accessibility-label.md

 # Accessibility label

 An accessibility label helps users of assistive technologies to identify elements on the screen.
-In the context of mobile apps, the word `accessibility label` is used differently compared to websites.
-The accessibility label is presented to assistive technologies as accessible name, but is also presented visually as accessible label.
+The accessibility label is conveyed to assistive technologies.
+Accessibility labels are announced by the screen reader and presented visually by voice control.

 ## Android